HynekBaran/FHT8V_commander/README.md

 <code>fht set <i>grp</i> <i>value</i></code>
 and wait up to 2 minutes.

-8. Re-sync if for any reason ATMEGA resets, need to resync valve.
-Send
-<code>fht sync</code>
-after each ATMEGA restart to sync all groups.
+8. After each ATMEGA restart, all groups are synced automatically.
+If our valves get out of sync, use <code>fht sync</code> command to resync whole system.